nuxt/image/docs/pages/en/4.providers/imagekit.md

 />
 ```

-Note: Again here, set `your_imagekit_id` to `demo` in `nuxt.config.js` to see this example work.
-These examples can also be found in the IK documentation.
-You can use this and many more powerful transformations in your own images with your ImageKit ID!
+Note: Again here, set `your_imagekit_id` to `demo` in `nuxt.config.js` to run this example.
+These examples can also be found in the ImageKit documentation.
+You can use this and many more powerful transformations on your own images with your ImageKit ID!

 ### `effectGray`